ecmwf/odc/docs/content/implementation/encoding-data.rst

    .. group-tab:: C++

-      C++ supports data encoding into `eckit`_ ``DataHandle`` objects and their derivatives.
-These are very general objects, that can refer to any data source, hence their utility.
+      C++ supports data encoding into `eckit`_ ``DataHandle`` objects.
+There are a range of available DataHandle classes supporting a wide range of output types, and they can be extended as required to support other outputs.

       ``FileHandle`` (eckit)
          .. code-block:: cpp